Maqam (shrine): Modern era

 The period of Mandatory Palestine has become the last time of maqams' prosperity.
 Dilapidated Muslim shrines were restored, and also new ones were built.
 The British built over and donated to Bedouins the maqam of Sheikh Nuran, which was damaged during the Sinai and Palestine campaign.
 This maqam was in the battle epicentre during the 1948 Arab–Israeli War.
 After having captured it, Israeli soldiers turned it into a watch and firing point.
 Since that time, the maqam of Sheikh Nuran has been a memorial for the Israel Defense Forces.

 After the State of Israel was formed, numerous shrines were turned into Jewish shrines.
-For example, the Mausoleum of Abu Hurayra was transformed into the tomb of the Gamaliel II in Yavne; the Maqam with seven domes of Ali in Yazur was converted into a synagogue; the mazar of Sakina bint Husayn in Tiberias was reconsecrated as the tomb of Rachel, the spouse of Rabbi Akiva; the maqam of sheikh al-Gharbawi into the tomb of Mattathias; the muqam of Nabi Sheman near the Junction Eyal, was identified with the tomb of Simeon (son of Jacob).
+For example, the Mausoleum of Abu Hurayra is now mostly seen as the tomb of the Gamaliel II in Yavne;

 In ancient times, all maqams with the domes were coloured in white.
 More recently, Palestinians and Arab citizens of Israel coloured the domes of shrines green, a color associated with Muhammad.
 The battle for one or another shrine resulted in the "war of colours", as it was called in the press.
 Religious Jews paint domes in blue or white and install Jewish symbols, and Muslims, when returning, remove the symbols and repaint the dome green.